11 Days in Chūgoku & Kyushu – Day 01 – Fukuoka – Ohori Park

-The outbound flight from Singapore to Fukuoka Airport was uneventful, and almost totally free from any kind of turbulence even.
-Oddly though, the inflight breakfast was pretty awful and bland: or maybe I should have opted for the Japanese menu instead of the the supposedly ‘safer’ international breakfast of Chicken Sausage, potatos and omelette.
-Customs Immigration and baggage pick-up likewise went without a hitch, and after a quick test to make sure that the data SIM cards I’d picked up from Lazada a month ago could connect fine and receive data, I booked a airport limousine bus ride to Hakata Bus Terminal – the ticketing machine accepts large notes of ¥10,000 making it unnecessary to buy the cheapest item at the airport 7-11 just to get small change.
-That was followed by a 7 minute walk to drop off my luggage at my first place of stay, The Royal Park Fukuoka Hotel, and I was off again to make my way to the first place of visitation: Ohori Park.
+The outbound flight from Singapore to Fukuoka Airport was uneventful and almost totally free from any kind of turbulence.
+Oddly though, the inflight breakfast was pretty awful and bland — or maybe I should have opted for the Japanese menu instead of the supposedly “safer” international breakfast of chicken sausage, potatoes, and omelette.
+Customs, immigration, and baggage pick-up likewise went without a hitch, and after a quick test to make sure that the data SIM cards I’d picked up from Lazada a month ago could connect properly and receive data, I booked an airport limousine bus ride to Hakata Bus Terminal.
+The ticketing machine accepts large notes of ¥10,000, making it unnecessary to buy the cheapest item at the airport 7-11 just to get small change.

-Interesting bits for me: a stork at the banks of Pine Island, and a family of Mandarin ducks that was quietly resting away from foot traffic.
+Interesting bits for me: a stork at the banks of Pine Island, and a family of Mandarin ducks quietly resting away from foot traffic.
 Every few minutes or so you’ll see a passenger plane flying overhead, providing great photo-taking opportunities if you have the right lens with you.

 Adjacent to Ohori Park is the Japanese Garden that I’ll write about next.